If you buy something through a link on this page, we may earn a small commission. How this works.

 Oftentimes, blue LED light is used in conjunction with red LED light to:

 - help treat acne

 According to EstheticianEDU, each LED light therapy treatment lasts about 20 minutes.
 You’ll likely need up to 10 treatments total, depending on the results you’re looking to achieve.

 Some providers have you lie down directly under the lights, while others use LED light-infused wands directly over your skin.
 The choice often depends on the office, as well as the treatment area.

-If you can’t make it to a professional’s office, you can still try LED light therapy out at home.
+If you can’t make it to a healthcare provider’s office, you can still try LED light therapy at home.
 At-home devices come in the form of masks or wands that you apply to your face for several minutes at a time.
 Follow the manufacturer’s instructions carefully.

 While LED light therapy can technically be used on any part of the body, its most popular use is for the face.
 Skin damage tends to occur to your face because it’s exposed to the elements more than other body parts.

 LED therapy can also be used on the neck and chest, which are other areas that tend to show signs of aging.

 Overall, the American Academy of Dermatology deems this procedure safe.
 Since LEDs don’t contain UV rays, this is considered a safer form of light therapy that won’t cause long-term damage to your skin.
 The procedure is also noninvasive and has few risks.